the-turing-way/the-turing-way/book/templates/chapter-template/chapter-content/chapter-checklist.md

 # Checklist

 > List out the action points you want the readers to take based on the key ideas in your chapter.
-> The action points should be categorised according to your subchapters (the key topics of your chapter), and may have sub-action points if necessary.
+> The action points can be categorised according to your subchapters (the key topics of your chapter), and may have sub-action points if necessary.
+> Alternatively, you can have a single checklist chronologically ordered to guide your readers to understanding or applying the skills discussed in your subchapter in a step-by-step manner.
 > Aim for three action points for each topic, however, you can have more than this threshold.

 (sectioninitials-filename-subchapter1)=